You’re currently reading Chapter 7, Part 6 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 - Adding text callouts to spec the garment for a tech pack

-And yes, depending on the size of your company, your job role may include both creative design and TD.
+And depending on your freelance niche or the size of the brand you work for, you may do both creative design and TD.

-So depending on what position you’re in, you may find the next few tutorials helpful (or not).
+So depending on what kind of work you do, you may find the next few tutorials helpful (or not).
 No hard feelings if you skip right past these.